Zywave/booster/src/_areas/design-system/components/tables.md

 Based on the data in the table, the user may be able to add filters to narrow down the data available.

 * Unlike other table-level actions, the filter button should be placed directly next to the Search input, 10px apart
-* When the filter button is clicked, a modal should open with filter options
+* When the filter button is clicked, a dropdown or modal should open with filter options

+  * Use a filter dropdown when there are just a few filter options
+  * Use a filter modal when there are multiple filter options or filter categories
 * Once filters are selected, they will remain visible in the table header using Tags
 * The filters can be removed directly on the tags, which will reload the results in the table automatically
+* Filters can also be applied through headers or a filter panel, when these methods are used, the Filter button next to Search should be removed

 ![Example of a table with filters. ](/images/table-filters.svg "Example of a table with filters. ")